 Q: Rick, what is the connection between Lenny and the Just One World Foundation?

 A: Two years later to the day of Lenny’s death, my daughter was almost killed in an ATV accident while vacationing in Montana.
 The ATV she was a passenger on flipped over and nearly crushed her to death.
 She spent a week in an ICU in Montana, and then was transported by air ambulance to Children’s Hospital of Philadelphia for a new lymphatic embolization procedure pioneered by Dr. Yoav Dori, Ph.D.
-The procedure ultimately saved her life.
+The procedure, performed on August 29th, ultimately saved her life.

 Marti and I decided to use EBI’s 25th Anniversary as an opportunity to launch the Just One World Foundation in honor of Lenny.
 I began making anniversary plans this past summer because I am excited to thank our employees and clients for an incredibly successful 25 years.
 I phoned Scott, Lenny’s brother, and explained I wanted to dedicate a “Bat Cave” coffee bar in our EBI office complete with a Batman4Ever spray painted art graphic.
 As I shared the story of our daughter’s terrible accident and incredible recovery, Scott asked what date in August did this happen?
 Scott made the connection that our daughter’s accident happened on the anniversary of Lenny’s passing.
 August 16th binds us, and so does the number 29.
 We were in shock and certainly didn’t put the accident date and Lenny’s death together at the time.